Strategize Together

 Suggest Alternatives

-Make sure your student has a plan to suggest some activities with friends instead of drinking.
+Make sure your student has a plan to suggest some activities with friends instead of drinking or using marijuana.

 Use Humor

 If your student typically converses with a lot of humor, advise them to use it to think of things to say that can get them out of a bad situation.
-Encourage them to make the humorous statement on their own, so it’s something they feel confident in.
+Encourage them to make humorous statements on their own, so it’s something they feel confident in.

 Students often report holding a drink but not actually drinking it.
-This deception helps others to leave them alone and not pressure them to drink something.
+This trick helps so others will leave them alone and not pressure them to drink something.

 Share Responsibility